private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

       of the entire side-chain.
 We envisage that depositing and withdrawing funds into / out of the SC can be done via a template and will vary depending on the template (e.g. custodial vs self-custody / refund tx).
     * The advertised consensus model for the side chain (this can't be enforced, but can be checked);
+      * including checkpoint quorum requirements
       * Checkpoint parameters, including, frequency, rules around committee changes.

 If both the [acceptance period] and [peg-in period] elapses and quorum, the asset owner MAY spend the validator committee proposal UTXO back to himself to recover his funds.